vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 When the cause, nanely, the delusion that the self is the body and that the self is independent (of the Lord) and other such delusions disappear, the offences which arise from the desire for wealth and for sense pleasures are (completely) rooted out without any special effort.

 The prime cause of all these, namely, the possibility of future offences and the delusions which cause them is sin committed in past births which has now begun to yield its consequences.
 There fore it will be aloned, for by the performance of prapatti at the beginning so as to cover that sin also or the performance of a further prapatti for the purpose.
-Of these sids which have to be atoped for, the Bhashyakāra (Sri Rāmapuja) has pointed out that offences done to Bhagavatas stand in the front rank like those
+Of these sids which have to be atoped for, the Bhashyakāra (Sri Rāmanuja) has pointed out that offences done to Bhagavatas stand in the front rank like those

 18